flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 ![license](https://img.shields.io/github/license/flaviagiammarino/stanford-hypoglycemia-forecasting)
 ![languages](https://img.shields.io/github/languages/top/flaviagiammarino/stanford-hypoglycemia-forecasting)

-This model takes as input the patient's continuous glucose monitoring (CGM) readings over a given week, and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.
+The model takes as input the patient's continuous glucose monitoring (CGM) readings over a given week, and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.
 The model consists of two components:
 - an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number